The lagoon, Eternity, and the Venice Aliens

-In the article, Porcelluzzi is talking about the Lagoon and about the radical changes there has been in recent years.
-The modern civilization as always put the natural balance out of order.
-One might think that for eons nature was always the same, the trees, the grass, the birds, the fish, and the mud… It has always been there until man started destroying everything by using concrete, building factories and starting industrialism.
+In the article, Porcelluzzi is talking about the Lagoon and about the radical changes we’ve seen in recent years.
+Modern civilization, as always, puts the natural balance out of order.
+One might think that for eons nature was always the same, the trees, the grass, the birds, the fish, and the mud… It has always been there until man started destroying everything by using concrete, building factories, and starting industrialism.

 But in the case of the Venice lagoon, it’s not so.
 In fact, the lagoon as we see it today is a product of human activity.
 The huge city of Venice, as it was in the middle ages and even before that, needed water, waterways, wood, and food.
 So the Venetians changed nature to fit the demands of their population.
 Because Venice was one of the very few Metropolis in the middle ages, and it was situated in a spot where nothing was for free, it had to be created.

 Rivers were diverted, islands were created and canals were built.
 Just look at the big landmass at Punta Sabbioni.
 150 years ago that didn’t exist.
 The border between the lagoon and the sea was Sant’Erasmo, an island that is now well inside the lagoon.